Foster care: Development

-As of 2019, the majority of children in the foster care system were under eight years of age.
+As of 2019, in the US, the majority of children in the foster care system were under eight years of age.
 These early years are quite important for the physical and mental development of children.
 More specifically, these early years are most important for brain development.
 Stressful and traumatic experiences have been found to have long-term negative consequences for the brain development in children whereas talking, singing, and playing can help encourage brain growth.
 Since the majority of children are removed from their homes due to neglect, this means that many of these children did not experience stable and stimulating environments to help promote this necessary growth.

-In a research study conducted at the University of Minnesota, researchers found that children placed in non-parental homes, such as foster homes, showed significant behavior problems and higher levels of internalizing problems in comparison to children in traditional families and even children who were mistreated by caregivers.
-According to an article written by Elizabeth Curry titled "The five things you should know about how orphanage life affects children", a child who has lived in an orphanage or a home for multiple children will have learned survival skills but lack family skills due to them never understanding permanency.
+In a research study conducted at the University of Minnesota, researchers found that children placed in non-parental homes, such as foster homes, showed significant behavior problems and higher levels of internalizing problems in comparison to children in traditional families, even those who were mistreated by caregivers.
+A child who has lived in an orphanage or a home for multiple children may have learned survival skills but lack family skills due to a lack of permanency.